Jacobh2/lisaspisslotter/README.md

   - Something with a hat
 - [x] Photo edit ticket to say correct years under 30
 - [x] Grafitti "P" over "Tr" in "Triss"

-## Problems Jacob needs help with:
-[x] Fix state for "hasPlayedFinalSound" so that will trigger the reveal of the "new ticket" button, and not simply the "gameOver"

 ## Works on:
 [ ] Edge on Windows